colour-science/colour-science.org/pages/installation-guide.rst

 Dependencies
 ------------

 **Colour** requires various dependencies in order to run.
-Depending your usage you may not need to install all of them.
+Depending your intended use, i.e. using or developing, you may not need to install all of them.
+Please refer to the `Installation Methods for Using Colour`_ and `Installation Methods for Developing Colour`_ sections below.

 Primary Dependencies
 ^^^^^^^^^^^^^^^^^^^^